falsandtru/pjax-api/gh-pages/index.md

 <div class="col-md-4">
 ## Modes

-**JSON(SPA) mode is statically and dynamically configurable per URL scope on browsers.**
+**Adding JSON APIs is the only change required on servers to enable *SPA on Pjax*.**

-Adding JSON APIs is the only change required on servers.
+JSON(SPA) mode is statically and dynamically configurable per URL scope on browsers.

 - [None (Offline)]({{ site.basepath }}docs/modes/#none-offline)
   - Send no requests.